Sphereon-Opensource/essifi-deliverables/interface_specifications/pe_openapi/apis/v1/d2_pe_definition_status_get.md

-### Status Notification to Verifier
+### Presentation Definition Status GET

-`PUT <verifier-example.io>pe/{thid}/definition/{definition_id}/status`
+`GET /pe/v1/{thid}/definition/{definition_id}/status`

 #### Description

 This is an optional interaction and hence party can choose not to implement it.
-The PE REST Backend invokes an HTTP REST API exposed by the party to notify about the status of exchange.

 #### Parameters